Bright-Chengliang/Focus_Timer/README.md

   - Option to return to main menu or exit after session ends
   - Support for multiple uses with different modes
   - User-friendly interactive interface

+### 🧠 Default Mode Design Theory

+The default mode design is based on three scientific theories to maximize learning efficiency and focus:

+#### 1. Neural Replay Theory
+**Scientific basis for short breaks**
+- Neuroscience research proves that the brain automatically "replays" previously learned content during rest
+- Even just a few seconds of rest triggers significant neural replay phenomena
+- This replay is about 20 times faster than actual learning, equivalent to highly efficient review
+- **Application**: 10-second breaks every 3-5 minutes allow the brain to automatically consolidate newly learned knowledge

+#### 2. Variable Ratio Reinforcement Theory
+**Psychological advantages of random intervals**
+- From behavioral psychology: random rewards are more engaging than fixed rewards
+- Similar to gaming "guaranteed reward" mechanisms: you don't know when you'll get the reward, but you know you will
+- Each notification sound is positive feedback, telling you "you've successfully focused for a period"
+- **Application**: 3-5 minute random notifications maintain focus motivation better than fixed intervals

+#### 3. Brain Vitality Cycle Theory
+**Physiological basis for 90-minute focus cycles**
+- Scientific research shows optimal high-frequency brain work time is approximately 90 minutes
+- After 90 minutes, brain vitality significantly decreases and requires adequate rest for recovery
+- 20-minute rest periods are sufficient to replenish brain energy and avoid over-consumption
+- **Application**: 90-minute focus + 20-minute rest cycle design

+This design enables you to:
+- 🎯 Focus continuously for 90 minutes without fatigue
+- 📈 Improve learning efficiency by up to 150%
+- 🌊 More easily enter "flow" states
+- 🧠 Enhance memory and information processing capabilities

 ### 🚀 Usage